 In this course on writing documentation for REST APIs, instead of just talking about abstract concepts, I contextualize REST APIs with a direct, hands-on approach.

 You’ll learn about API documentation in the context of using some simple weather APIs to put a weather forecast on your site.

 The idea is that rather than learning about these concepts independent of any context, you learn them by immersing yourself in a real scenario while using an API.
 This makes these tools and technologies more meaningful.

 In this course, after you practice using an API like a developer, you’ll then shift perspectives and “become a technical writer” tasked with documenting a new endpoint that has been added to an API.

 As a technical writer, you’ll tackle each element of a reference topic in REST API documentation:

 Diving into these sections will give you a solid understanding of how to document REST APIs.
-You’ll also learn how to document the non-reference sections for an API, such as the getting started and request authorization sections.
+You’ll also learn how to document the non-reference sections for an API, such as the getting started, status and error codes, and request authorization sections.

 Finally, you’ll dive into different ways to publish REST API documentation, exploring tools and specifications such as GitHub, Jekyll, and other Docs-as-code approaches.
 You’ll learn how to leverage templates, build interactive API consoles so users can try out requests and see responses, and learn how to manage your content through version control.

 This course is organized into the following sections:

 You don’t have to read the sections in order — feel free to skip around as you prefer.
 But some of the earlier sections (such as the section on Using a REST API like a developer, and the section on documenting endpoints) follow a somewhat sequential order with the same weather API scenario.

 If you do have some familiarity with programming concepts, you might speed through some of the sections and jump ahead to the topics you want to learn more about.
 This course assumes you’re a beginner, though.

 Here are a few things you’ll need to do the exercises in this course: